husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 For each node parameters can be set or topics can be remapped.

-For setting parameters use marker `param`:
+For setting parameters use element `param`:

 ``` launch
     <param name="name" value="value"/>